nasa9084/switchbot-exporter/README.md

 ## Supported Devices / Metrics

+Currently supports humidity and temperature for:
+* Hub 2
+* Humidifier
 * Meter
-  * humidity
-  * temperature
 * Meter Plus
-  * humidity
-  * temperature
+* Indoor/Outdoor Thermo-Hygrometer

+Supports weight and voltage for:
 * Plug Mini (JP)
-  * weight
-  * voltage

 ## Prometheus Configuration

-The switchbot exporter needs to be passed the target ID as a parameter, this can be done with relabelling (like [blackbox exporter](https://github.com/prometheus/blackbox_exporter))
+The switchbot exporter implements http service discovery to create a prometheus target for each supported device in your account.
+Relabeling is used (see [blackbox exporter](https://github.com/prometheus/blackbox_exporter)) to convert the device's id into a url with the id as the url's target query parameter.

+Change the host:port in the http_sd_configs `url` and in the relabel_configs `replacement` to the host:port where the exporter is listening.

 Example Config: